blackberry/bbUI.js/README.md

 bbUI is designed to take advantage of the WebWorks [Focus Based Navigation](http://developer.blackberry.com/html5/apis/blackberry.focus.html).
 The toolkit will automatically add the proper highlighting and focus based tags to your UI so that it provides standard BlackBerry trackpad navigation.

-## Base Requirements for Config.xml
+## Base Requirements for your Config.xml

 To properly use the functionality of bbUI in your application, you will need at least the following base capabilities declared in your application's
 [config.xml file](http://developer.blackberry.com/html5/documentation/ww_developing/working_with_config_xml_file_1866970_11.html).